 Your dentist may suggest a variety of therapies depending on the extent of the cavity.
 The most frequent treatment is a simple filling, in which the decay is removed, and your tooth gets a resin that matches your tooth’s color and protects it.

-For more significant cavities, your dentist may propose a crown covering the entire tooth.
+Your dentist may propose a crown covering the entire tooth for more significant cavities.
 They can also recommend a root canal if the cavity has progressed from the surface to the interior layers of the tooth.